 State governments wield all governmental powers reserved to them, per the United States Constitution.
 The State of Wisconsin's Constitution dictates the structure of the State government, delineating three branches, the Executive, Legislative and Judicial.
 The State's Constitution is carried out through various statutes, administrative codes, and legislative acts.
 Administration and enforcement of these statutes, codes, and acts is undertaken by State agencies.
-The Town is served by various State agencies, including:
+The Town is served by various State agencies, including but not limited to, the following: